corinnt/journal-diversity/README.md

     Priem, J., Piwowar, H., & Orr, R. (2022).
 OpenAlex: A fully-open index of scholarly works, authors, venues, institutions, and concepts.
 ArXiv. https://arxiv.org/abs/2205.01833

+And to PyGMT:
+    Wessel, P., Luis, J. F., Uieda, L., Scharroo, R., Wobbe, F., Smith, W. H. F., & Tian, D. (2019).
+The Generic Mapping Tools version 6.
+Geochemistry, Geophysics, Geosystems, 20, 5556– 5564. https://doi.org/10.1029/2019GC008515

 ## To-Do

--  make protocol for what fields to query to get locations? ie get institution ID, else get institution name and country, else get author name and country and year?
+-  make protocol for what fields to query to get locations if they don't have the coordinates? ie get institution ID, else get institution name and country, else get author name and country and year?
 - look into Genderize API to get gender stats
 - look into reconstructing abstracts from one-hot encoding